bcgov/platform-developer-docs/set-up-tcp-connectivity-on-private-cloud-openshift-platform.md

 description: Describes how to enable Silver, Gold, and GoldDR cross-cluster communication using the Porter Operator.

-keywords: TCP, TCP connectivity, silver, silver cluster, gold, golddr, gold cluster, golddr cluster, dr, disaster, recovery, porter, porter operator
+keywords: TCP, TCP connectivity, silver, silver cluster, gold, golddr, gold cluster, golddr cluster, disaster, recovery, porter, porter operator, openshift

 page_purpose: Discusses how to enable communication between resources in the Gold/GoldDR clusters or between the Silver cluster and other networks.